 Generally speaking, flights offer good value for your points but using your points for events such as concert tickets can give you even more value.
 Most of the time, using your Dream Miles for merchandise is of low value so try to stick to travel or event redemptions.

 Recently Aeroplan also adopted this variable pricing model for flight rewards.
 This means that the number of points you need to use for any given flight is more closely tied to the flight’s value in cash.
 So, while you may end up paying more for flights on popular routes at peak times, the converse is also true.

 Another change to the program is that you can book any seat on any Air Canada flight—not just seats reserved for Aeroplan members.
 You can also book a seat on one of the partner airlines.
 However, the fare is based on a fixed number of points, and only a certain number of seats are available for purchase with points on each flight.

 Aeroplan also allows you to use your points to redeem other types of travel, such as hotels, car rentals, and vacation packages.

 With both programs, you still need to pay any taxes and fees when making a redemption.
 However, under the new Aeroplan program, you’re no longer charged carrier surcharges.

 Which Program Is Right for You?

-If you prefer to use your miles for travel, then Aeroplan typically comes out on top.
-The program has a few sweet spots, such as economy class tickets within North America and business class to Asia, where your miles can be worth a fair amount.
+If you prefer to use your rewards for travel, then Aeroplan typically comes out on top.
+The program has a few sweet spots, such as flights from major Canadian cities to Mexico or Hawaii, where your points can be worth a fair amount.
 That being said, AIR MILES is great for travellers who fly within their province on a regular basis.

-For those who regularly shop at AIR MILES merchants and prefer cash-back, then AIR MILES is a good choice.
-Keep in mind that there’s nothing wrong with collecting miles from both programs, but when choosing a credit card, go with the program that benefits you more.
+For those who regularly shop at AIR MILES merchants and prefer cash-back, AIR MILES is a good choice.
+Keep in mind that there’s nothing wrong with collecting rewards from both programs, but when choosing a credit card, go with the program that benefits you more.